Feature request #9281

-#5 Updated by Nyall Dawson over 3 years ago
+#5 Updated by Nyall Dawson almost 4 years ago

 - Subject changed from The option "make lines appear less jagged at the expense of some drawing performance" does not seems to be applied in the print composer to [composer] add option to disable antialiasing when exporting compositions

 - Tracker changed from Bug report to Feature request